 Consumers love interesting videos and hate bad ads.
-For marketers, this means there’s huge potential to create animated videos that resonate with your audience.
+For marketers, this means there’s huge potential to create animated videos using 2D and 3D animation that resonate with your audience.

 Simple Animation Clarifies Complex Ideas